 Mastering high performance and burning plasmas in a nuclear environment is crucial for reliable, safe operation and machine protection.
-The infrared (IR) thermography system on

-ITER has been designed to monitor \sim 70% of the first wall and divertor surfaces [8].
-It should be capable, of measuring surface temperature with sufficient accuracy to detect anomalous behaviour of Plasma Facing Components (PFCs) between 200 to 3600°C. Nevertheless, in metallic environments, infrared measurement interpretation is challenging due to parasitic flux, variable and low wall emissivity.
-Infrared thermography temperature synthetic diagnostic has been developed and validated in present facilities for off-line analysis and realtime first wall protection [9, 28-30].
-This novel approach contributes to improve infrared interpretation in present facilities for reliable ITER application during plasma operation.
-For the development of the IR synthetic diagnostic, progress has been made along three tasks: (1) the development of an accurate and fast IR ray tracer code for the simulation of the camera image for any given plasma scenario [31]; (2) the experimental characterisation and modelling of the materials optical properties (emissivity, reflectance) to establish a complete model of Bidirectional Reflectivity Distribution Function (BRDF) of in-vessel materials [32]; and, (3) the confrontation of IR synthetic diagnostic to tokamak experiences on ASDEX-Upgrade, W7-X and WEST in particular for discriminating thermal events to reflections features [28].
-Fig. 3 is an example of the experimental and simulated IR images for WEST where all parasitic reflections to the measured IR signal in tungsten wall have been identified with their precise origin (e.g. reflection from divertor or from antenna guard limiters etc.) assuming a steady heat flux during the stationary phase.
+The infrared (IR) thermography system on ITER has been designed to monitor $\sim 70\%$ of the first wall and divertor surfaces [9].
+It should be capable, of measuring surface temperature with sufficient accuracy to detect anomalous behavior of plasma facing components (PFCs) between 200 to 3600 °C. Nevertheless, in metallic environments, IR measurement interpretation is challenging due to parasitic flux, variable and low wall emissivity.
+Infrared thermography temperature synthetic diagnostic has been developed and validated in present facilities for off-line analysis and real-time first wall protection [10, 29-31].
+This novel approach contributes to improve IR interpretation in present facilities for reliable ITER application during plasma operation.
+For the development of the IR synthetic diagnostic, progress has been made along three tasks: (1) the development of an accurate and fast IR ray tracer code for the simulation of the camera image for any given plasma scenario [32]; (2) the experimental characterization and modeling of the materials optical properties (emissivity, reflectance) to establish a complete model of bidirectional reflectivity distribution function of in-vessel materials [33]; and, (3) the confrontation of IR synthetic diagnostic to tokamak experiences on ASDEX-Upgrade, W7-X and WEST in particular for discriminating thermal events to reflections features [29].
+Figure 3 is an example of the experimental and simulated IR images for WEST where all parasitic reflections to the measured IR signal in tungsten wall have been identified with their precise origin (e.g. reflection from divertor or from antenna guard limiters etc) assuming a steady heat flux during the stationary phase.